MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 ### Prerequisites specific to Apple iOS operating system
 The iOS version for iPad and iPhone is not delivered as a compiled application.
 The application must be created from the MobileFirst project named **IBMAppCenter**.
 This project is also delivered as part of the distribution in the **ApplicationCenter/installer** directory.

 To build the iOS version, you must have the appropriate MobileFirst and Apple software.
-The version of MobileFirst Studio must be the same as the version of IBM MobileFirst™ Platform Server on which this documentation is based.
+The version of MobileFirst Studio must be the same as the version of IBM MobileFirst Foundation Server on which this documentation is based.
 The Apple Xcode version is V6.1.

 > **Note:** For V8.0.0, use MobileFirst Studio 7.1.
 You can download MobileFirst Studio from the [Downloads page]({{site.baseurl}}/downloads).
 Click the Previous MobileFirst Platform Foundation releases tab for the download link.
 For installation instructions, see [Installing MobileFirst Studio](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.installconfig.doc/devenv/t_installing_ibm_worklight_studi.html) in the IBM® Knowledge Center for 7.1.